PrincessEmilu/IGME-230/project1/230-project-1-content.md

 planet.

 ## Genre
-*Queen* is a cross between an idle game and a simmulation.
+*Queen* is a cross between an incremental game and a simmulation.
 Think *Clicker Heroes* meets building an economy as the Zerg from *StarCraft*.

 ## Platform